Missing Microsoft Windows .dll files

 If no updates are available for the program, try uninstalling the program to resolve the issue.
 If this does correct your issue, we suggest you contact the developer of the program for additional support on getting the program installed on the computer without it causing errors.

 Virus, spyware, or other malware installed on the computer causing your .dll error

-Microsoft Windows .dll errors or .dll error messages that occur when starting Windows or trying to do something within Windows, such as opening the Control Panel, can be more serious and unfortunately more difficult to resolve.
-For these errors we suggest you run through the basic troubleshooting steps for your operating system.
+Microsoft Windows .dll errors that occur when starting Windows or starting a Windows feature can be more serious and unfortunately more difficult to resolve.
+For these errors, we suggest you run through the basic troubleshooting steps for your operating system.

 If after running through these steps, you still encounter the same .dll errors, we suggest you erase everything and reinstall Windows to resolve the issues.

 If issues continue after Windows is reinstalled or errors occur while Windows is being installed, your computer may have bad hardware that is causing the problems.
 We suggest testing your memory and hard drive for problems.